-We manage our solid waste operations on a geographic basis through two regional operating segments, the Eastern and Western regions, each of which provides a full range of solid waste services.
-We manage our resource-renewal operations through the Resource Solutions operating segment, which leverages our core competencies in materials processing, industrial recycling, organics and resource management service offerings to deliver a comprehensive solution for our larger commercial, municipal, institutional and industrial customers that have more diverse waste and recycling needs.
+We manage our solid waste operations on a geographic basis through three regional operating segments, the Eastern, Western and Mid-Atlantic regions, each of which provides a comprehensive range of non-hazardous solid waste services.
+We manage our resource renewal operations through the Resource Solutions operating segment, which leverages our core competencies in materials processing, industrial recycling, organics and resource management service offerings to deliver a comprehensive solution for our larger commercial, municipal, institutional and industrial customers that have more diverse waste and recycling needs.
+Legal, tax, information technology, human resources, certain finance and accounting and other administrative functions are included in our Corporate Entities segment.

 For more information about our reportable operating segments, please see "Operational Overview."
-For financial information concerning our reportable operating segments, refer to "Item 7.
+For financial information concerning our reportable operating segments and additional disclosure over the GFL Acquisition refer to "Item 7.
 Management's Discussion and Analysis of Results of Operations and Financial Condition" and "Item 8.
 Financial Statements and Supplementary Data" of this Annual Report on Form 10-K.